looi-wh/HintOfGreenCSS/README.md

 Sort of my first try on a css template.
 When I first designed this template, I tried my best to design something new but familar.
 I wanted something that is different from the other masterpiece that the other wizards have created.

+## Tested on
+- Chrome, Firefox, Safari and common Jellyfin applications
+- Jellyfin 10.6 - 10.7.7

 ## Features
 - Colours are based on a popular template
 - Little spinkle of green everywhere, but never too much